needle-tools/needle-engine-samples/package/Runtime/UI Fonts/README.md

 You can import a font by adding the *.ttf or *.otf file into your project.

-Mind that the **font style** is procedural and is not tied to the font and its variants.
+Mind that to make the **font styles** work, it is required to have an adequate version of the font, such as `Ariel-bold`, which is not part of the project.
+You need to supply your own.